AnhellO/DAS_Sistemas/Ene-Jun-2019/Practicas/2do Parcial/Practica 1/SPECS.md

 }
 ```

-Let's print them each one, on a separated line, alphabetically sorted in descending order by the state code, and with the following format:
+Let's print them each one on a separated line, alphabetically sorted in descending order by the state code, and following the following format:
 ```
 ...
 COA es el código ISO 3166-2 para el estado de Coahuila